ethereum/portal-blog/pages/posts/design-requirements-for-portal-network.md

 accumulators allow for users to verify a header is canonical by verifying a small merkle proof instead of needing to verifying the entire historical chain of hashes.

+In general, this principle must apply to all data in our networks.

 ### Amplification Attacks